From textile design to print designer

 Why did you choose the Swedish School of Textiles?

-“Because it is only such institution that has a design education with textiles as the focus area.”
+“Because it is the only institution in Sweden that has a design education with textiles as the focus area.”

 * Placement print is, for example, a print on a T-shirt or hoodie.
 Unlike a pattern used on a whole garment.